 Is it legal to use a VPN to bypass IP blacklisting?

-Using a VPN is legal in most jurisdictions, but bypassing IP blacklisting may violate the terms of service of certain platforms.
-Always ensure compliance with applicable laws and service agreements.
+Using a VPN is legal in most places, but getting around IP blacklisting could violate some platforms' terms of service.
+Make sure you're following applicable laws and service agreements.

 How can I prevent my IP from being blacklisted?